4e1e0603/04/README.md

 Choode your path:

-1. Python for data science.
+1. Python for data analysis.
 2. Python for automated testing.
+3. Python for scientific programming

 ## Setup